meethngala/QuizSystem/README.md

 Installation:
 1. Download the project and opne the application in Java compatible IDE
-2. Make sure the connecton to the Database is established.
+2. Make sure the connection to the Database is established.
 This one is in embeded mode
 3. Run the project